Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

 Cross-Chain Native, Future-Ready by Design

-Orbimint supports future adoption of cross-chain messaging standards like IBC and Chainlink CCIP, ensuring secure and verifiable communication across heterogeneous blockchains.
+Orb-Mint-Multi-blockchain-Compatible-Coin supports future adoption of cross-chain messaging standards like IBC and Chainlink CCIP, ensuring secure and verifiable communication across heterogeneous blockchains.
 Cross-chain tokens are auto-wrapped on import/export, maintaining integrity during bridge interactions.
-Orbimint is not siloed.
+Orb-Mint-Multi-blockchain-Compatible-Coin is not siloed.
 Its C++ core is deliberately crafted with interoperability hooks and low-level compatibility bridges in mind.
 As blockchain ecosystems mature and fragment across L1s, L2s, and sidechains, ORB-MULTIBLCK embraces multi-chain adaptability without sacrificing speed or security.

 Bridging Made Modular:
-Orbimint uses a modular architecture where core ledger logic, smart contract handlers, and cryptographic operations are abstracted via interfaces.
+Orb-Mint-Multi-blockchain-Compatible-Coin uses a modular architecture where core ledger logic, smart contract handlers, and cryptographic operations are abstracted via interfaces.
 This enables seamless integration with external chains—Ethereum (via ERC-20 bridges), Rust-based networks (e.g., Solana, Polkadot), and even emerging WASM-based VMs.
 Future bridges will leverage ABI translation layers to translate token logic,